Home/Blog/Well-Being/Pregnancy & Reproduction/Best Sleeping Positions During Pregnancy for Comfort and Health

 Tips for Better Sleep During Pregnancy

-• Utilise pillows: Place a pillow between your knees and another under your belly to support your back and pelvis.
-You can also use additional pillows behind your back for extra comfort.
+• Utilize Pillows: Place a pillow between your knees and another under your belly for essential support [4].

-• Make slow movements: When shifting from one side to the other, move slowly to avoid round ligament pain.
+• Make Slow Movements: When shifting sides, move slowly to avoid discomfort.

 When to Consult a Doctor